 Baptism the first of the seven sacraments.
-Baptism frees us from original sin and is necessary for salvation.
+Baptism frees us from Original Sin and is necessary for salvation.
 Baptism gives us new life in Jesus Christ through the Holy Spirit.
-The celebration of Baptism consists of immersing a person in water while declaring that the person is baptized in the name of the Father, the Son, and the Holy Spirit.
+The celebration of Baptism consists of immersing in water or pouring water upon a person while declaring that the person is baptized in the name of the Father, the Son, and the Holy Spirit.